-- The “Align” step asks what national and state standards require and how they will be assessed.
-Teaching staff also plans curricula by looking at what is taught at earlier and later grade levels and in other disciplines to assure a clear continuity of instruction throughout the student’s schooling.
-Teachers develop individual goals to improve their instruction where the “analyze” step showed any gaps.
+- The "align" step asks what the national and state standards require and how they will be assessed.
+Teaching staff also plans curricula by looking at what is taught at earlier and later grade levels and in other disciplines to ensure a clear continuity of instruction throughout the student’s schooling.
+Teachers develop individual goals to improve their instruction where the "analyze" step showed any gaps.

 Formal and informal assessments take place continually, from daily teacher assessments to six-week progress reports to annual standardized tests.
 Teachers also can access comparative data on the electronic database to identify trends.
 High-need students are monitored by a special child study team.

 Throughout the school year, if assessments show students are not learning as expected, mid-course corrections are made (such as re-instruction, changing teaching methods, and more direct teacher mentoring).
 Assessment data become input for the next step in the cycle.